Experiential Learning: Internships, Cooperative Education Programs and Research Experiences for Undergraduates

 Non-paid internships must meet the U.S. Department of Labor's (DOL) guidelines for classification as a Trainee/Learner and the Fair Labor Standards Act (FLSA) guidelines regarding minimum wage and overtime (OT).
 If an internship meets the six criteria listed above, the position can be categorized as a Trainee/Learner position and does not need to follow minimum wage and OT regulations.

-Paid internships (for career-related experience at ISU) are permitted for any pre-approved program; the intern should be paid via a stipend (a 1099 MISC is issued for tax reporting)
+Paid internships (for career-related experience at Iowa State) are permitted for any pre-approved program; the intern should be paid via a stipend (a 1099 MISC is issued for tax reporting)

-For a career-related experience at an external (non-ISU employer) site, payment for the internship should be made directly by the external entity, not ISU.
+For a career-related experience at an external (non-Iowa State employer) site, payment for the internship should be made directly by the external entity, not Iowa State.

 If the internship does not meet the DOL classification criteria for a Trainee/Learner, an employment relationship exists and you must use a regular employment process and pay the employee at least minimum wage.

-(This section applies to the development of a program for career-related experience at ISU for non-ISU students)
+(This section applies to the development of a program for career-related experience at Iowa State for non-Iowa State students)

 Developing a successful internship program requires planning and organization so that neither the department nor intern is disappointed with the experience.
 Following are some basic questions that should be answered if you are contemplating a program: